All Products

 4. On the Deploy Cloud-native AI Suite page, select Scheduling Policy Extension (Batch Task Scheduling, GPU Sharing, Topology-aware GPU Scheduling).

-After the cloud-native AI suite is installed, you can find that ack-ai-installer is in the Deployed state on the Cloud-native AI Suite page.
+After deployment completes, ack-ai-installer appears in the Deployed state on the Cloud-native AI Suite page.

-The cloud-native AI suite is deployed
+If the cloud-native AI suite is already deployed

 1. Log on to the ACK console.
 In the left-side navigation pane, click Clusters.